jpjacobpadilla/Google-Docs-To-Clean-HTML/README.md

 ## Contributions

 Contributions are welcome!
-If you have a suggestion or an issue, please use the issue tracker to let us know.
+If you have a suggestion or an issue, please use the issue tracker to let me know.

-You can also contact me [here](https://jacobpadilla.com/contact).